 The Student Academic Affairs Board employs hundreds of student tutors whose services are provided to other students at no cost.
 It also funds student research projects and helps bring scholarly presentations to campus.

-The Community Service and Relations Committee manages public outreach for the ASLC by working closely with student organizations to increase accessibility for underrepresented students; supports Lewis & Clark service initiatives through funding, guidance, and empowerment of various on-campus programs; and organizes forums, events, and activities aimed at community building.
+The Community Service and Relations Committee manages public outreach for the ASLC; supports Lewis & Clark service initiatives through funding, guidance, and empowerment of various on-campus programs; and organizes forums, events, and activities aimed at community-building.

 All students are encouraged to engage in the work of the ASLC by voting in elections, running for office, assisting with a campaign, joining a committee, participating in surveys by the Auditory, or attending the weekly Senate meetings.

 The following groups are open to all students.
 Students who fulfill the necessary prerequisites may be able to earn academic credit while participating in certain media activities.
 Consult with the appropriate academic department or program for more information.

 - The Lewis & Clark Literary Review is a student-published annual collection of creative compositions.

 - The Meridian Journal of International and Cross-Cultural Perspectives is an annual publication dedicated to providing a forum for student views on international and cross-cultural issues.